scottjue21/MSDS-455/Final Project/README.md

 # Comparison of Recent NHL Expansion Teams: Seattle Kraken vs. Las Vegas Golden Knights

 ## Project Overview
-This project serves as the final assignment for the Data Visualization course.
-It focuses on comparing the two most recent NHL expansion teams, the Seattle Kraken and the Las Vegas Golden Knights.
-The analysis includes several aspects of each team, from their initial expansion draft rosters to their performance in their inaugural seasons and beyond.
-The visualizations were created using Tableau and Python.
+This project, developed as the capstone for a Data Visualization course, leverages Tableau and Python to compare the two most recent NHL expansion teams: the Seattle Kraken and the Las Vegas Golden Knights.
+The analysis spans multiple facets of team development and performance, from their initial expansion draft rosters to their performance metrics in their inaugural seasons and subsequent years.

-The project consists of the following visualizations:
+### Visualizations Include:
-1. **Team Roster Comparison**:
-   - Comparison of initial expansion draft rosters, including player positions and demographics, as well as how each team approached the NHL draft to build their rosters.
+1. **Team Roster Comparison**: Analyzes initial expansion draft rosters, player positions, and demographics, showcasing each team's strategy in building their rosters through the NHL draft.
-2. **Inaugural Season Comparison**:
+3. **Inaugural Season Comparison**:
-   - Team statistics, the top 5 players' stats, and goalie performance for both teams in their inaugural seasons.
-   - Analysis of how each team’s second season compared to their first.
+   - Team performance metrics
+   - Top 5 players' statistics
+   - Goalie performance
+   - Season-over-season performance comparison
-3. **Team Salary Analysis**:
+4. **Team Salary Analysis**:
-   - Comparison of salary allocations by position and overall team salary cap hits.
+   - Salary allocations by position
+   - Overall team salary cap impacts
-   - Evaluation of each team's salary cap hit versus their points in the NHL standings compared to other teams.
+   - Salary cap efficiency based on NHL standings
-4. **Arena and Attendance**:
+5. **Arena and Attendance Analysis**:
-   - Visualizations comparing the arenas of both teams, including funding sources, total capacity, and construction costs.
+   - Arena funding sources, capacity, and construction costs
-   - A chart analyzing game day attendance for the inaugural seasons of each team.
+   - Game day attendance comparisons for the inaugural seasons.

 ## Presentation
-The complete set of visualizations can be found in the project presentation here: [Prezi Presentation](https://prezi.com/view/XwS7JjP36YnosjQJcjyr/).
+The comprehensive set of visualizations is showcased in a [Prezi Presentation](https://prezi.com/view/XwS7JjP36YnosjQJcjyr/) that details the findings and insights derived from the analysis.

 ## Tools Utilized
 - **Python**: For data cleaning and data manipulation